 Participate in Unity Day Wednesday, October 21, 2020

-Unity Day is nationwide event created by PACER’s National Bullying Prevention Center.
+PACER’s National Bullying Prevention Center created a nationwide event called Unity Day.
 On this day, everyone is encouraged to wear and share orange in support of bullying prevention.

-To participate in Unity Day, wear orange on Wednesday, October 21.
-Encourage your students, parents of students, and staff to wear orange.
-Take photos of students, instructors, parents, and your entire staff wearing orange.
-Post the photos to your social media pages.
-Tag your posts with #UnityDay2020.
+Firstly, to participate in Unity Day, wear orange on Wednesday, October 21.
+In addition, encourage your students, parents of students, and staff to wear orange.
+Secondly, take photos of students, instructors, parents, and your entire staff wearing orange.
+After that, post the photos to your social media pages.
+Finally, tag your posts with #UnityDay2020.

 Other ways to participate from PACER’s: